-If the case officer considers that the family relationship or, as the case may be, the conclusion of the marriage before entering Romania, has been proved by the beneficiary international protection, he or she will request the diplomatic missions or consular offices of Romania to grant the short stay visa for the family members holding valid travel documents.[1]
+If the case officer considers that the family relationship or, as the case may be, the conclusion of the marriage before entering Romania, has been proved by the beneficiary international protection, they will request the diplomatic missions or consular offices of Romania to grant the short stay visa for the family members holding valid travel documents.[1]

 For the family members who do not hold valid travel documents or are unable to obtain them and they are outside the country of origin, at the request of the case officer, the diplomatic missions or consular offices of Romania shall issue laissez passer and shall grant a short stay visa in order to enter the country.
 The validity of the travel document shall be no more than 30 days and ceases on the date of entry of the holder into the territory of Romania.[2]